akornatskyy/wheezy.template/doc/index.rst

   a compact and expressive syntax which is really clean and just pleasure to type.
 * **Intuitive, No time to Learn:** Basic Python programming skills plus HTML markup.
-You are productive just from start.
-Use full power of Python with minimal markup required to denote python statements.
+You are productive right from the start.
+Use the full power of Python with minimal markup required to denote python statements.
 * **Do Not Repeat Yourself:** Master layout templates for inheritance;
   include and import directives for maximum reuse.